Games open with soccer, Bolt says "this is my time"

-CARDIFF/LONDON (Reuters) - The British and New Zealand women’s soccer teams kicked off the Olympics on Wednesday as the sporting action began, and Jamaican sprinter Usain Bolt, hero of the Beijing Games and the fastest man on earth, vowed to win again, declaring: “This is my time”.
+LONDON (Reuters) - The Olympics kick off on Wednesday with a women’s soccer match between Britain and New Zealand in Cardiff, and Jamaican sprinter Usain Bolt, hero of the Beijing Games and the fastest man on earth, vowed to win again, declaring: “This is my time”.

-The whiff of scandal hung over London’s Olympic Park, where thousands of journalists and athletes were limbering up for the July 27-August 12 showcase, after Greek triple jumper Paraskevi Papachristou was withdrawn from the Games for a racist tweet.

-Her subsequent apology fell on deaf ears, with the head of the Greek Olympic mission, Isidoros Kouvelos, saying: “She made a mistake and in life we pay for our mistakes.”

-With doping concerns at centre stage, Moroccan 1,500 meters runner Mariem Alaoui Selsouli, a silver medalist at the world indoor championships this year, tested positive for a banned diuretic and will also miss the London Games.

-The soccer match in the Welsh capital came two days before Friday’s opening ceremony at the main London stadium, the culmination of seven years of preparation for an event that will draw an audience of billions around the world.
+The match in the Welsh capital comes two days before Friday’s opening ceremony at the main London stadium but marks the competitive sporting debut for the Games, the culmination of seven years of preparation for the greatest show on earth.

-Megan Phillips, a sprightly 88-year-old grandmother from Swansea, decked in red, white and blue, said she remembered Cardiff hosting the 1958 Empire Games, but added: “I think that these Olympics are a little bit bigger than that aren’t they?”

 In host city London, basking in sunshine after a rainy summer, authorities went ahead with unpopular lane closures to keep the roads, and hundreds of thousands of extra visitors, moving, and security has been beefed up to protect the Games.

-Counter-terrorism chiefs have played down the possibility of a major attack, although in a possible sign of pre-Games jitters, a Typhoon fighter jet was scrambled to intercept an aircraft that had flown into restricted air space.

-Communications with the plane were restored, however, and the fighter told to stand down, the defense ministry said.

-More than 16,000 athletes are warming up for their big day at venues across Britain, and 11 million visitors will follow the twists and turns of competition for the ultimate prize - Olympic gold.
+More than 16,000 athletes are warming up for their big day at venues across Britain, and some 11 million visitors, and a global television audience of billions, will follow the July 27-August 12 Olympics.

-Bolt, Jamaican winner of the 100 meters and 200m Olympic titles in Beijing in 2008, fired the opening salvo in what promises to be an explosive 100m sprint final on August 5, the highlight of the Games.
+Usain Bolt, Jamaican winner of the 100 meters and 200m Olympic titles in Beijing in 2008, fired the opening salvo in what promises to be a classic 100m sprint final on August 5, the highlight of the Games.

 “This is my time,” said the 6ft-5in (1.95m) athlete, as attention turns from a security scandal and transport chaos in the run-in to the Olympics to what really counts - sport.